wnafee/vector-compat/README.md

 The library will transparently fall back to the lollipop implementation of `VectorDrawable` and `AnimatedVectorDrawable` on api 21+ devices

 ##Commonly used animations
 The library packs some ready-made morph animations developers can use in their code with `MorphButton`.
 More will be added soon as this is a work-in-progress.
-The library has following morph animations :
+The library has the following morph animations :
+* Play-Pause morph animation (bi-directional morph)
-* Play-pause morph animation (bi-directional morph)
+* Play-Stop morph animation (bi-directional morph)
 * Arrow-Hamburger menu morph animation (bi-directional morph)

-_**The goal is to, with time, create repo of commonly used morph animations that lots of developers find useful.**_
+**The goal is to, with time, create a repo of commonly used morph animations that lots of developers find useful.**

 If you have requests for particular morph animations, please open a [new issue](https://github.com/wnafee/vector-compat/issues/new) and I'll work on adding them to the library.
 You are also welcome to create a [pull request](https://github.com/wnafee/vector-compat/compare) if you've created some of your own. **_Please contribute_** :)

 ## Download
-Add the vector-compat dependency to your `build.gradle` file and make sure to use `buildToolsVersion` 22 or higher:
+Add the `vector-compat` dependency to your `build.gradle` file and make sure to use `buildToolsVersion` 22 or higher:

 [![Maven Central](https://img.shields.io/maven-central/v/com.wnafee/vector-compat.svg)](http://search.maven.org/#search%7Cga%7C1%7Cvector-compat)
 ```groovy